-The UGA Veterinary Dermatology Service trains veterinary students to become familiar with skin diseases and to manage them properly, and trains dermatology residents to become board-certified dermatologists.
+The UGA Veterinary Dermatology Service trains veterinary students to become familiar with skin diseases and to manage them properly.
 We also conduct clinical studies for the enhancement of the diagnosis and treatment of dermatological diseases affecting pets.

 We treat the following: